AutoSearStudios/.github/profile/README.md

 ## Hi there 👋

 - 👋 @AutoSearStudios
-- 👀 We're Interested in Game and Web Development.
+- 👀 We're Interested in Game and Web Development, Simulations, Art, Unity Tool Development, Music and Sound Design, and More..
-- 💞️ We're looking to collaborate on Simulations, Art, Game Development, Unity Tool Development and More.
+- 💞️ We're looking to collaborate.
 - 👀 Check Out our Collection of Interesting and Useful Starred Repos.